 Performers may wear boots, shoes or perform in bare feet.

 Photography and Filming:

 Pole Presentational is not liable for any injury or damage incurred by any performer or performer during any stage of the event.
-Pole Presentational will be using removable poles throughout the event and cannot be responsible for any damage to property or injury to persons or third parties during the use of studio poles, home poles, or other apparatuses used in relation to the event.
+Pole Presentational cannot be responsible for any damage to property or injury to persons or third parties during the use of studio poles, home poles, or other apparatuses used in relation to the event.

 Pole Presentational reserves the right to refuse any entry.

 Pole Presentational reserves the right to stop a performance at any time due to safety concerns or a breach of the rules.

 Entry fees are not refundable.
 In the case of a global pandemic we will make the necessary accommodations for our performers.

 Entry fees are payable when you submit your entry form.